surma/surma.dev/content/things/compile-js.md

 ---

 This is one of those times where I got so fascinated by the idea of a thing that I forgot to ask myself whether it’s a good idea to build the thing.
+The idea being, transpiling JavaScript to C++ so I can compile _that_ to whatever I need.

 <figure>
   <video width="720" height="390" src="./goldblum.webm" type="video/webm" autoplay muted loop></video>